 G-Code Files Overview

-That’s a lot of G-code files!
-Before we begin setting up our job, let’s review each of them, so that you have a better understanding of each operation.
+Before you begin setting up your job, let’s review this Fusion 360 design file, so that you have a better understanding of each operation.
 To follow along, download the Fusion-360-Knotting-Tool-Project file, launch Fusion 360, and open the file.
-If you’re new to Fusion 360, you can download a free trial of the software.

 - Download the Fusion-360-Knotting-Tool-Project file